JelenaTakac/smartPLAN-manage-app/README.md

-# Prime Holding - Internship Application - Setup Guide
+# smartPLAN Manage App - Setup Guide

 The application based on the internship assignment was created using the JavaScript library - React.